Description & Overview

 Native to Wisconsin’s woodlands and forests, Pagoda Dogwood is an incredibly useful small tree or large shrub that provides year-round interest in the landscape.
-2-inch clusters of slightly fragrant flowers in spring give way to blue-black berries on red peduncles (flower stalks) in summer, a favorite of native wildlife.
+In spring, two-inch clusters of slightly fragrant flowers bloom and then give way to blue-black berries on red peduncles (flower stalks) in summer, a favorite of native wildlife.
 Maroon fall color and an attractive, horizontal-tiered branching structure with deep purple twigs round out the year to provide interest throughout the seasons.

 Use Pagoda Dogwood as a small specimen tree in landscape beds, especially near entries or patios, or as part of a large shrub border.
 As a native understory plant, this tree is especially appropriate in shady naturalized areas or woodland gardens underneath shade tree canopies.